Pacific Championship Series: Prior to the PCS

 The first professional esports league for League of Legends players in Taiwan, Hong Kong, Macau, and Southeast Asia was the Garena Premier League (GPL), which ran from 2012 to mid-2018.
 Teams from Taiwan, Hong Kong, and Macau were given their own league, the League of Legends Master Series (LMS), in late 2014.
 Three years later, the Vietnam Championship Series (VCS) was upgraded to a Tier 1 tournament and Vietnam became its own competitive region, separate from the rest of Southeast Asia.
 The GPL was rebranded as the League of Legends SEA Tour (LST) in mid-2018.

 Formation

 Garena announced on 25 September 2019 that it intended to merge the LMS and LST into a single league, the details of which would be released near the end of the year.
 On 19 December, Riot Games announced the name of the new league, the Pacific Championship Series (PCS), and a list of nine of the ten teams that would compete in it.
 Berjaya Dragons was announced as the last team joining the PCS on 17 January 2020.
+Riot Games stated the new league was intended to increase the level of competition in Southeast Asia, Taiwan and Hong Kong, and to create a more engaging experience for fans.